 - information recorded in any other way and kept for the required amount of time.

 If making records, the information should include the date (and time, if appropriate) the record was made and which food or activity it relates to.

 Once made, records must be kept for 3 months.

 The business should make records each day it is handling unpackaged potentially hazardous food, unless it can show in another way it is meeting the requirements.

-More information, including templates to help businesses record food temperatures and cleaning and sanitising activities, is available on the Food Standards Australia and New Zealand website:
+More information, including templates to help businesses record food temperatures and cleaning and sanitising activities, is on the Showing food is safe page.

 What does demonstrate safe practices mean?

 A record may not be needed if the business can show in another way they have adequately managed food safety risks.

 This could include having a written instruction sheet or standard operating procedure, and/or being able to walk and talk an authorised officer through their food handling practices and processes.

 What safe practices do I need to demonstrate or keep records for?